alexpnt/alexpnt.github.io/site/source/_posts/core-values.md

 * Enjoy moments.
 * Do not ignore your intuiton.
 * Handle stressful situations with calm and patiente.
 * Things are built by increments.
-So focus on the small units and in time, you will achieve the bigger picture.
+Focus on the small units and in time, you will achieve the bigger picture.
 * You cannot change the past, but you can affect the future.
 * Avoid multitasking.
 * Have a passion.